TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

     - Capitalization is not preserved (which is good)
     - There will be some stemming, but it will follow BERT's syntax.
     - There will be no stop-word removal.

+- **IVFFlat Index Details**:
+  - The `lists` parameter (default 100) determines the number of clusters/partitions
+  - Higher values mean:
+    - Faster search (searches fewer vectors)
+    - Less accurate results
+    - Slower index creation
+    - More memory usage
+  - Rule of thumb: `lists = sqrt(num_rows)` for balanced performance
+  - For small datasets (<10k rows), smaller values (50-100) work well
+  - For large datasets, consider: `lists = num_rows / 1000`

+- **Sparse Search Updates**:
+  - Now using pgvector's vector type with 2000 dimensions (pgvector's limit)
+  - Maintaining global term statistics across all documents
+  - Terms are mapped to fixed positions based on global importance
+  - Main tradeoffs:
+    1. Memory usage: Each vector stores 16,000 dimensions
+    2. Information loss from dropping less globally significant terms
+    3. Some precision loss from float32 representation
+    4. Needs periodic updates to global term statistics
+  - Benefits:
+    1. Consistent term-to-dimension mapping across all documents
+    2. Global term importance is considered
+    3. Can use standard indexing methods
+    4. Potentially faster queries with large datasets due to indexing

+- **Global Term Statistics**:
+  - Terms are ranked by their total importance across all documents
+  - Top 2000 most important terms get fixed positions
+  - New documents use the same term-to-position mapping
+  - Should be periodically updated when corpus changes significantly